-(b) Rail cars, trailers, and containers when 8,820 lbs.
-(4,000 kg) or more of non-bulk packages of hazardous materials, with the same proper shipping name and identification number, are loaded at one location and the transport vehicle does not contain any other hazardous or nonhazardous materials.

-EXCEPTION: For shipments of molten sulfur from Canada, the identification number marking must appear only on both sides of the tank car.

-- (2) Identification numbers can be displayed in one of three ways, as Figure 5 shows. - (3) Identification numbers must not be displayed on: - (a) EXPLOSIVES 1.1, 1.2, 1.3, 1.4, 1.5, or 1.6 placards. - (b) RADIOACTIVE placards. - (c) DANGEROUS placards. - (d) Subsidiary placards. - (4) Make sure that the identification numbers appear as required above and agree with the shipping paper entries.
+- (b) Rail cars, trailers, and containers when 8,820 lbs.
+(4,000 kg) or more of non-bulk packages of hazardous materials, with the same proper shipping name and identification number, are loaded at one location and the transport vehicle does not contain any other hazardous or non- hazardous materials. - EXCEPTION: For shipments of molten sulfur from Canada, the identification number marking must appear only on both sides of the tank car. - (2) Identification numbers can be displayed in one of three ways, as Figure 5 shows. - (3) Identification numbers must not be displayed on: - (a) EXPLOSIVES 1.1, 1.2, 1.3, 1.4, 1.5, or 1.6 placards. - (b) RADIOACTIVE placards. - (c) DANGEROUS placards. - (d) Subsidiary placards.